-The goal of treatment is to reduce the number of viruses in the body and reduce the risk of complications.
+The goal of treatment is to reduce the amount of virus in the body and reduce the risk of complications.
 Unfortunately, medications do not cure the disease.
-Doctors track blood tests and may perform liver biopsies to determine if the medications are working.
+Doctors track blood tests and may performliver biopsies to determine if the medications are working.

 The medications in current use for chronic Hepatitis B include the nucleoside/nucleotide analogues and interferons.
 New agents are being developed.